An itinerary from Rimini to Tivoletto

 Are you spending your holidays along the Riviera Romagnola and feel like exploring beyond the sea?
 Follow us on a visit to three castles, a half-day journey inland and through history.

-The journey starts in the hills near Rimini, where only a few kilometres away you’ll find Coriano.
+The journey starts in the hills near Rimini, where only a few kilometers away you’ll find Coriano.

 Nowadays, Coriano is more famous for being the hometown of Marco Simoncelli, a motorcycle driver who died in 2011 during a race in Sepang, Malaysia.
 You can even visit a museum dedicated to him.
 In the past, Coriano was the first outpost of the Malatesta family out of Rimini.
 Its function was to protect the city from several raids and to give shelter to the guards.
 Built in 1328, today only rubble remains, but walking among the old stones is still a charming experience.

 After Coriano, you can travel down the valley of the Conca River and turn right in Osteria Nuova.
 Pass the bridge and continue to Montefiore Conca; you can’t miss it because the castle will be right in front of you.
-At a certain point, the street will become very steep, so drive slowly along the curves and imagine middle aged chariots going up the street to the village of Montefiore to sell eggs and vegetables.
-Up on the hill, stands the castle of Montefiore.
+At a certain point, the street will become very steep, so drive slowly along the curves and imagine medieval chariots going up the street to the village of Montefiore to sell eggs and vegetables.
+Upon the hill, stands the castle of Montefiore.

 Copyright photos: www.visitriminipesarourbino.it; www.iluoghidelsilenzio.it; www.italiainfoto.comM.
 Genga